 Filmmaker Barbet Schroeder (b.
-1941) began his career as producer in French cinema during the 1960s, working with directors Éric Rohmer and Jean-Luc Godard, and producing some of the best-known films of the French New Wave movement.
+1941) began his career as a producer in French cinema during the 1960s, working with directors Éric Rohmer and Jean-Luc Godard and producing some of the best-known films of the French New Wave movement.
 By the time he started collaborating with Jacques Rivette in the early 1970s, he had already debuted as a film director with “More” (1969) which showcased the music from Pink Floyd.
-His latest and most personal feature to date was “Amnesia” (2015) starring Marthe Keller.
+His latest and most personal feature to date was “Amnesia” (2015), starring Marthe Keller.

 As the guest of honor at the latest and 38th edition of the Festival International du Film d’Amiens, I got to meet Mr. Schroeder for a one-on-one and talk about his career.

 Mr. Schroeder, you direct, produce, write and act…

 …well, the acting doesn’t really count because I’m not interested in acting myself.
 I only do it for a few friends who ask me to, and it enables me to learn more about how to direct.
 So this is just a part of training for me.
 When I am on a set as an actor, I can see and feel what a director should or shouldn’t say to an actor and how he tries to explain what he wants.
 It is interesting to find a good system—if it exists at all—and see how important it is to treat an actor to the best of your abilities.
 So in order to be aware of all that, you have to experience it, and then I think you become a much better director.

 You began your career as a filmmaker in the 1960s, in the midst of the French New Wave.
 Looking back now, how important was this movement to French and international cinema?